Crowd-thinking in Thortspace

 Ok, so now you know how to use Thortspace, but how do you get the crowd involved in your thinking?

-To share a sphere that you are the owner of, you will need a Thortspace Premium Cloud Services account.
-When you register a Thortspace Free Cloud Services account you are given a free 30-day trial of Premium Cloud so you can try this out for free.
+To share a private sphere that you are the owner of, you will need a Thortspace Premium Cloud Services account.

-By the way, if someone shares a sphere with you, you do not need to be a Trial user or a Subscriber to Premium Cloud (only the owner of the sphere needs to have a Trial or Subscription).
+By the way, if someone shares a private sphere with you, you do not need to be a Subscriber to Premium Cloud (only the owner of the sphere needs to have a Trial or Subscription).
 The “owner” of the sphere, is the person who is in control of the access permissions for that sphere.

 For steps on how to register a Thortspace account have a look at this article: